benoitkugler/textlayout/README.md

 ## Licensing

-This module is licensed as MIT.
+This module is provided under the MIT license.